-Organization Response • The City of Republic is anticipating strong demand for industrial development along Missouri State Route MM, the James River Freeway, and their exits on I-44 Harry S. Truman Coordinating Council Regional Planning Commission Kodiak Fields Workforce Housing Development: 40 housing units planned in Neosho, near highway 86 High-speed internet expansion along the I-44 corridor Recycling and composting initiatives are being considered along the I-44 corridor inspired by the success of the Neosho Recycling Center A comprehensive network of pedestrian and bicycle paths are being analyzed in Noel Southwest Missouri Council of Governments Trucking company headquarters expansion expected in Strafford The City of Marshfield is planning to capitalize on the new interchange Expansion is expected in Mt.
-Vernon near the new truck stop on the south/southeast side of the interchange at Exit 46 as well as additional realignments/development north of this interchange City of Joplin Crossroads Industrial Park 330-acre expansion forward at th Highway 249/I-49 Interchange and east to the Prigmore Ave Interchange Commercial, manufacturing, and/or industrial development north of I-44 along the Missouri Highway 249 corridor; atten obtain Interstate designation for Highway 249 to promote en development Proposed manufacturing/industrial development focused all street corridor Possible future commercial and/or retail development south and Blackcat Road Mt.
+Organization Response The City of Republic is anticipating strong demand for industrial development along Missouri State Route MM, the James River Freeway, and their exits on I-44 Harry S. Truman Coordinating Council Regional Planning Commission Kodiak Fields Workforce Housing Development: 40 housing units planned in Neosho, near highway 86 High-speed internet expansion along the I-44 corridor Recycling and composting initiatives are being considered along the I-44 corridor inspired by the success of the Neosho Recycling Center A comprehensive network of pedestrian and bicycle paths are being analyzed in Noel Southwest Missouri Council of Governments Trucking company headquarters expansion expected in Strafford The City of Marshfield is planning to capitalize on the new interchange Expansion is expected in Mt.
+Vernon near the new truck stop on the south/southeast side of the interchange at Exit 46 as well as additional realignments/development north of this interchange City of Joplin Crossroads Industrial Park 330-acre expansion forward at the Missouri Highway 249/I-49 Interchange and east to the Prigmore Avenue Interchange Commercial, manufacturing, and/or industrial development anticipated north of I-44 along the Missouri Highway 249 corridor; attempting to obtain Interstate designation for Highway 249 to promote economic development Proposed manufacturing/industrial development focused along the 32nd street corridor Possible future commercial and/or retail development southwest of Exit 4 and Blackcat Road Mt.
 Vernon Chamber of Commerce Large Housing project underway at Exit 46 Ozark Trails Travel Center construction at Exit 46